Data classes

 - Convenience: since the YTsaurus scalar type system is richer than in Python, marking by types helps explicitly express the desired column types.
 The convenience can be seen even better when working with composite types, such as structures.

-- Strict typing enables you to detect more errors in the code before they cause data corruption and other negative effects.
+- Strong typing helps you detect errors in the code before they result in incorrect data and other negative effects.
 To do this, linters and IDEs can be used.

 - Speed: due to the Skiff format and some other optimizations, CPU consumption is several times lower than for untyped data.